 What You Will Need

-- pork shoulder – get the best quality possible, it really does make a difference.
+- pork shoulder – get the best quality possible at your local butcher shop or grocery stores, it really does make a difference.

 - liquid smoke – this is a perfect way to get a little smokey flavor when you aren’t cooking it on a smoker.